HenrikSamuelsson/C_Plus_Plus_Primer/Chapter_01/Exercise_01_24/Exercise_01_24.md

 ####Question
-Test the program written in en Exercise 1.23 by giving multiple transactions representing multiple ISBN's.
+Test the program written in Exercise 1.23 by giving multiple transactions representing multiple ISBN's.
 The records for each ISBN should be grouped together.
 ####Answer
 A test run of the program can for example look like this.
 ```